Ssimoes48/Gaming-Analysis-Pandas/README.md

 * [Contact](#contact)

 ## Data Summary

+I used a `.nunique()` count function to count the total number of users playing the game.

 ![Total Players](Images/player_count.PNG)

+I used basic calculations like `.sum()` and `.mean()` to calculate the total revenue spent in the game and average purchase price of items.

 ![Purchasing Analysis By Gender](Images/purchasing_analysis_total.PNG)

 ## Gender Info

+I used a `.groupby` function to group the player data by gender to evaluate the amount of players and their spending habits based on their gender.
+I then calucated the percentage of players in each gender.

+I formatted the results using a `.map("{:,.2f}%".format` function.
+As you can see below, men make up 84% of the player base.

 ![Gender Demographics](Images/gender_demo.PNG)

+As you can see from the below breakdown of spending habits by gender, although the men spent almost 6x more money than women did as a group, the average purchase price and total purchase price per player is higher for women.
+These results are in line with the total number of players by gender which show that men represent over ¾ of the players.

+I used the `.map("${:,.2f}".format` function to display my results in currency.

 ![Purchasing Analysis By Gender](Images/purchase_analysis_gender.PNG)